Connect with us

 Harris continued: “The last 12 months have been the most challenging yet to face you, as clubs, and the Northern Premier League.

-“Amidst the rising death toll nationally, we have all focussed on keeping players, volunteers and supporters safe; protecting our businesses and trying to get games of played to support everyone’s mental, physical and financial wellbeing.
+“Amidst the rising death toll nationally, we have all focussed on keeping players, volunteers and supporters safe; protecting our businesses and trying to get games of football played to support everyone’s mental, physical and financial wellbeing.

 “I salute the magnificent work of the volunteers who have implemented and managed Covid protocols at your club.
 Those volunteers went over and above the call of duty to help their clubs.
 It was a superb achievement and one of which everyone can be proud.”